Experienced South Carolina Nursing Home Neglect Lawyers on Your Side

 If your loved one sustained an injury in a nursing home, we want to help

 If nursing home care staff has failed to diagnose or treat your loved one for a condition of fecal impaction that has resulted in unnecessary pain and suffering and other medical difficulties, you may be entitled to obtain compensation.
-At McGowan, Hood & Felder, LLC, you can count on an experienced South Carolina nursing home neglect and abuse lawyer like Johnny Felder to hold responsible the nursing home facility that has failed to provide proper care for your loved one.
+At McGowan, Hood, Felder & Phillips, LLC, you can count on an experienced South Carolina nursing home neglect and abuse lawyer like Johnny Felder to hold responsible the nursing home facility that has failed to provide proper care for your loved one.
 Please call us today at 803-327-7800 or simply complete our contact form to schedule your free consultation.
 We maintain offices in Anderson, Charleston, Columbia, Georgetown, Rock Hill, and Sumter for your convenience.